Tripping The Rideau Canal

 The Bytown Museum and Rideau Canal locks.
 Photo credit: Ottawa Tourism.

 If you are feeling stuck in the house, you might enjoy a boat trip on the Rideau Canal.
-In the (new) tradition of slow TV, TVO can take you on a relaxing outing in the form of a four-hour video voyage in real time along Ontario's magnificent Rideau Canal.
+In the (new) tradition of slow TV, TVO can take you on a relaxing outing in the form of a video voyage in real time along Ontario's magnificent Rideau Canal.
 This is a great video to stream while you are doing chores such as ironing or mending or a project such as knitting or embriodery.
 Turn down the audio if you don't want to hear the continuous boat motor sound.

 The Rideau Canal was declared a UNESCO World Heritage Site in 2007.
 It is North America's oldest continuously operating canal system.